 - Citrate (0.5%)

 Of all ingredients found within skin’s natural moisturising factor, Pyrrolidone carboxylic acid (PCA) contributes the highest individual percentage.
 When Pyrrolidone carboxylic acid is present in its free form it contributes poorly to hydration, however, when Pyrrolidone carboxylic acid is associated as a sodium salt (sodium being a key component of skin’s NMF ion fraction) its water attraction is greater than the commonly used humectant – glycerine.
-Studies show the daily application of creams containing as little as 2% may treat and relieve the symptoms of dry skin.
+Studies show the daily application of creams containing as little as 2% may treat and relieve the symptoms of dry skin12.

 Contributing the highest overall percentage of skin’s NMF, free amino acids play an important role in skin’s hydration and metabolic health.
-As skin ages, its amino acid content also declines – both changes closely correlate with a decrease in hydration level.
+As skin ages, its amino acid content also declines – both changes closely correlate with a decrease in hydration level13.
 Amino acids can function as humectants and antioxidants while also helping to increase the plasticity of skin.
-Natural and basic amino acids are particularly good at forming the ionic interactions responsible for NMF’s ability to improve the movement of keratin fibres and therefore suppleness of skin.
+Natural and basic amino acids are particularly good at forming the ionic interactions responsible for NMF’s ability to improve the movement of keratin fibres and therefore suppleness of skin14.

 Lactates are a type of alpha-hydroxy-acid known for their ability to hydrate skin as a humectant.
 Lactates such as lactic acid are also able to aid and trigger desquamation.
-Their presence is strongly correlated to the increased synthesis of stratum corneum ceramides – oil based ingredients providing effective barrier function.
-Topical application of lactic acid based creams has been shown to treat and prevent the symptoms of dry skin.
+Their presence is strongly correlated to the increased synthesis of stratum corneum ceramides15 – oil based ingredients providing effective barrier function.
+Topical application of lactic acid based creams has been shown to treat and prevent the symptoms of dry skin16.

 How can skincare help to protect and replenish skin’s natural moisturising factor?